kdechant/eamon/EVENT-HANDERS.md

 - special (blue): Used for special effects, magic spells, etc.
 - special2 (purple): Used for special effects, magic spells, etc.

+For finer control of the output, you may also use Markdown within the output strings.

+    // write a message using Markdown to mix regular and bold font game.history.write('The dragon snarls, **"Go Away"**');

 ## Working with Rooms, Artifacts, and Monsters

 The Game object contains references to all the objects contained within your adventure.
 The repositories are available